Blucasd735/theescapists/README.md

 Original scripts, configuration files, patches, and documentation created specifically for this port are licensed under the [MIT License](LICENSE), unless stated otherwise in a file.

 This license applies only to the original work in this project.
 It does not apply to the game, executables, assets, music, trademarks, Box64, WestonPack, or third-party libraries.

+The images displayed in this README are used only to identify and demonstrate the game.
+They belong to their respective owners and are **not covered by this project's MIT License**.

 ## Legal notice